Characterizing normal crossing hypersurfaces: Singularities of normal crossing divisors

 \begin{proof}[Proof of Prop.~\ref{Prop:Gorensteinsingular}] From Lemma \ref{Lem:Gorensteinerzeuger} it follows that $J_h$ can be generated by two derivatives of $h$, wlog. $J_h=(\D_{x_1}h, \D_{x_2}h)$.
 Hence one has $\D_{x_i}h =a_i (\D_{x_1}h) + b_i (\D_{x_2}h)$, $a_i, b_i \in \mc{O}_{S,p}$, for $3 \leq i \leq n$.
 Consider vector fields $\delta_i=\D_{x_i}-a_i \D_{x_1} - b_i \D_{x_2}$ for $3 \leq i \leq n$.
 Then clearly one has $\delta_i(h)=0$.
 Evaluation of these $n-2$ vector fields at $0$ shows that $\delta_3(0), \ldots, \delta_n(0)$ are $\C$-linearly independent vectors in $(S,p) \cong (\C^n,0)$.
-Thus Rossi's theorem can be applied (see \cite{Rossi63}): locally at $p$ the germ $(D,p)$ is isomorphic to $(D' \times \C^{n-2},(0,0))$, where $D'$ is locally contained in $\C^2$.
+Thus Rossi's Theorem can be applied (see \cite{Rossi63}): locally at $p$ the germ $(D,p)$ is isomorphic to $(D' \times \C^{n-2},(0,0))$, where $D'$ is locally contained in $\C^2$.
 Hence the problem has been reduced to $\dim_{\C}S=2$.
 Then Prop.~\ref{Prop:radikaldim2} shows that locally at $p$ the divisor $D$ is isomorphic to the union of two transversally intersecting hyperplanes. \end{proof}

-\begin{Bem} Instead of using Rossi's theorem in the above proof, we could use the argument in Lemma 2.3 of \cite{CNM96} and apply induction. \end{Bem}
+\begin{remark} Instead of using Rossi's Theorem in the above proof, we could use the argument in Lemma 2.3 of \cite{CNM96} and apply induction. \end{remark}

-\begin{Bem} One can also prove proposition \ref{Prop:Gorensteinsingular} using Pellikaan's theory of the primitive ideal \cite{Pellikaan88}.
+\begin{remark} One can also prove Proposition \ref{Prop:Gorensteinsingular} using Pellikaan's theory of the primitive ideal \cite{Pellikaan88}.
 Then one can show that $D$ is even analytically trivial along $\Sing D$, that is, $(D,p) \cong (D_0 \times \C^{n-2},(0,0))$, where $D_0$ is isomorphic to the fibre of $D$ at the origin defined by $h(x_1,x_2,0)$.
-This is carried out in detail in \cite{Faber11}. \end{Bem}
+This is carried out in detail in \cite{Faber11}. \end{remark}

-\subsection{General proof of theorem \ref{Thm:radikalJacobi}}
+\subsection{General proof of Theorem \ref{Thm:radikalJacobi}}

 The ideas to show the special cases do not lead to a proof in general.
 Therefore, our strategy to prove the general case is the following: \\ (i) If $(D,p)=\bigcup_{i=1}^m (D_i,p)$ is free and a union of irreducible components and has radical Jacobian ideal, then we show that each $D_i$ is also free and has radical Jacobian ideal. \\ (ii) If $D$ is free, irreducible, has radical Jacobian ideal at $p$ and the normalization $\widetilde D$ is smooth, then $D$ is already smooth at $p$. \\ (iii) A free divisor $D$, which is a union of smooth irreducible hypersurfaces and has a radical Jacobian ideal, is already a normal crossing divisor. \\